Whenning42/libtimecontrol/README.md

 # Usage

+# TODO: Upload the project to pypi
 ```
+$ pip install libtimecontrol
 $ # Launch app with LD_PRELOAD and time channel set.
 $ # Control the app with time_control.py.
 ```